Freesole Vs Shoe Goo

 How Many Applications

-Shoe Goo is reported to be able to be used multiple times (3.7-oz. tube), and one user has suggested putting Vaseline on the lid to keep it from drying shut.
+Shoe Goo can be used multiple times (3.7-oz. tube), and put Vaseline on the lid to keep it from drying shut.
 This trick might be tried on the Freesole Gear Aid tube as well.

-Be prepared to give Freesole Gear Aid at least 24 hours to dry –perhaps longer–, say some users, although vendors say it can dry in as few as two hours.
+Be prepared to give Freesole Gear Aid at least 24 hours to dry –perhaps longer–, although vendors say it can dry in as few as two hours.

-Shoe Goo hasn’t been reported to have drying times nearly as long as Free Sole Gear Aid, so that is an important factor in which product you choose.
+Shoe Goo doesn’t have drying times nearly as long as Free Sole Gear Aid, so that is an important factor in which product you choose.

 If your circumstances require you to have your shoes right away, you may not be able to wait for the Freesole Gear Aid’s drying time.
 Shoe Goo may be the way to go in that kind of situation.